maybe-asdf/chaasnyx/README.md

 ```
 git clone https://github.com/maybe-asdf/chaasnyx/
 ```
-- CD into the cloned repo, and run `./setup.sh`
+- CD into the cloned repo, and run `python3 -m venv venv` then `source venv/bin/activate` and finally `pip install -r requirements.txt`.
-- Now do `./server.sh`.
+- Now do `./server.sh`. (if that doesnt run try `source venv/bin/activate` then `python3 scripts/server.py)
 ### Port forwarding
-- More details on this can be accessed on probably your router providers website, but for the service to be accessed outside of your home network you need to forward port 6741
+- More details on this can be accessed on probably your router providers website, but for the service to be accessed outside of your home network you need to forward port 6741 by default.
 # Roadmap
 - Commands [✅]
 - Whisper [✅]